GregDaure/MvvmCross_GetStarted/README.md

 # MvvmCross_GetStarted
-A ready to use UWP project with MvvmCross
+A ready to use UWP project with MvvmCross (unofficial)

 To see how MvvmCross is implemented and how to implement it in iOS, Android and WPF project see MvvmCross_GetStarted.Core/readme.txt